denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-After that, I created the `EBS_STACK_NAME` variable, which generates a unique name for the CloudFormation stack by combining the `STACK_NAME` with a predefined text string.
+Next, I created the `EBS_STACK_NAME` variable, which generates a unique name for the CloudFormation stack by combining the `STACK_NAME` with a predefined text string.
 The `STACK_NAME` itself is created from the `HOST` variable, where all dots in the `hostname` are replaced with a separator.
 With this apparoach, the `CloudFormation` stack names are unique for every `host`.

-It is important that the `EBS` volume will be created in the same `Availabilty Zone` as the `EC2` instance, otherwise it is not possible to attach the volume to the instance.
-To achieve this, I first investigated how the `EC2` instance is assigned to a specific `Availabilty Zone`.
+It is crucial that the `EBS` volume is created in the same `Availabilty Zone` as the `EC2` instance, as the volume cannot be attached to the instance otherwise.
+To ensure this, I first investigated how the `EC2` instance is assigned to a specific `Availabilty Zone`.

-First, the `SUBNET_NUMBER` variable is set using an random integer between 1 and 3.
+First, the `SUBNET_NUMBER` variable is set to a random integer between 1 and 3.
 There are 3 different `public subnets` and this apparoach randomly selects one of them.
-Each subnet resides in a different `Availabilty Zone`, 1a, 1b or 1c.
-The subnet name is generated using the `SUBNET_NUMBER` variable and a predefined text string.
+Each subnet is located in a different `Availabilty Zone` (1a, 1b or 1c).
+The subnet name is then generated using the `SUBNET_NUMBER` variable and a predefined text string.

 ```